Online Roulette Guide

 Play European or French Roulette Only

-This Roulette tip is fairly simple yet effective and important for your bankroll.
-Only play European and French Roulette when available and never touch the American Roulette table.
-The double zero on the American Roulette wheel enlarges the casino’s house edge significantly without offering anything in return.
+This tip is fairly simple yet effective and important for your bankroll.
+Only play European and French Roulette when available and never touch the American table.
+The double zero on the American wheel enlarges the casino’s house edge significantly without offering anything in return.

-American Roulette has a house edge of 5,26%, whilst European Roulette only comes with a house edge of 2,70%.
-French Roulette has even better odds for players, clocking in at 1,35%.
-The boosted odds in French Roulette have to do with the so-called La Partage and En Prison rules described earlier in this full Roulette guide.
+The American variant has a house edge of 5,26%, whilst European only comes with a house edge of 2,70%.
+French has even better odds for players, clocking in at 1,35%.
+The boosted odds in the French version have to do with the so-called La Partage and En Prison rules described earlier.

 Play Free Online Roulette Games First